reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 In the provided code sample, several notable classes and methods from Apache reactive APIs are utilized:

-[Reactive Streams Specification](https://www.reactive-streams.org/) is a standard for asynchronous data processing in a streaming fashion with non-blocking backpressure. `ReactiveEntityProducer` is an `AsyncEntityProducer` that subscribes to a `Publisher` instance, as defined by the Reactive Streams specification.
+[Reactive Streams Specification](https://www.reactive-streams.org/) is a standard for asynchronous data processing in a streaming fashion with non-blocking backpressure. `ReactiveEntityProducer` is a `AsyncEntityProducer` that subscribes to a `Publisher` instance, as defined by the Reactive Streams specification.
 It is responsible for producing HTTP request entity content reactively.
 It accepts a `Flowable<ByteBuffer>` stream of data chunks and converts it into an HTTP request entity.
 In the code sample, it is used to create the request entity from the payload data (`payloadStr`).

 `BasicRequestProducer` is a basic implementation of `AsyncRequestProducer` that produces one fixed request and relies on a `AsyncEntityProducer` to generate request entity stream.
 It constructs an HTTP request with the specified method, URI, and request entity.
 In the code, it creates a POST request with the URI obtained from the provided `scheme` and `hostname`.

-`ReactiveResponseConsumer` is an `AsyncResponseConsumer` that publishes the response body through a `Publisher`, as defined by the Reactive Streams specification.
+`ReactiveResponseConsumer` is a `AsyncResponseConsumer` that publishes the response body through a `Publisher`, as defined by the Reactive Streams specification.
 The response is represented as a `Message` consisting of a `HttpResponse` representing the headers and a `Publisher` representing the response body as an asynchronous stream of `ByteBuffer` instances.
 It is a reactive implementation of the `ResponseConsumer` interface, designed to consume HTTP response asynchronously.
 It processes the response stream reactively and provides access to the response body as a `Publisher<ByteBuffer>`.
 In the code, it is used to consume the HTTP response asynchronously.

 `Message` represents a generic message consisting of both a head (metadata) and a body (payload).
 In the code sample, it's used as the return type of `getResponseFuture()` method of `ReactiveResponseConsumer`, providing access to the HTTP response's head and body.